Dr Meredith Warren

 - Teaching activities

-- LIT113: Foundations in Literature: Biblical and Classical Sources
+- LIT113 Foundations in Literary Study: Biblical and Classical Sources in English

-- LIT272: Good Books: Intertextual Approaches the Literature and the Bible
+- LIT272 Good Books: Intertextual Approaches to Literature and the Bible